PROFILE

 Representatives, National Regional

-legislative councils.
-Activities include
+district-level legislative councils.
+Activities

-promoting constituency and media outreach;
+include promoting constituency and media

-developing the capacity to draft and analyze
+outreach; developing the capacity to draft and

-legislation and operational budgets; creating
+analyze legislation and operational budgets;

-inter-party coalitions; encouraging legislative
+creating inter-party coalitions; and encouraging

-commissions to carry-out their functions, and
+legislative commissions to carry out their

-perform strategic planning.
+functions and perform strategic planning.

-The Local Governance Support Program:
+The Local Governance Support Program: Currently

-Currently assisting 60 local governments, this
+assisting more than 60 local governments, this

 program works to increase governmental